lus/dgc/README.md

         // The correct usage of the command
         Usage: "hey",

+        // Commands may have flags.
+They will be used for middleware selection and can also be used for grouping
+        Flags: []string{
+            "greeting",
+        },

         // Whether or not the parser should ignore the case of our command
         IgnoreCase: true,